 As a result, rather than working alone, an enthusiastic person garners a tribe of people working toward the same goal.

-The most successful people among us are those who can keep themselves focused and on task, a truth underscored by the well-publicized fact that many high-achievers rise each day long before the sun.
+The most successful people among us are those who can keep themselves focused and on task, a truth illustrated by the well publicized fact that many high-achievers rise each day long before the sun.

 Accountability is part of their commitment to self-discipline.
 Successful people realize that at the end of the day, they alone are responsible for their accomplishments — or failures.

-A U.S. Trust study released in May surveyed individuals with investable assets of at least $3 million.
-It found that 77 percent of wealthy individuals reported growing up in middle-class families or poorer.
+A U.S. Trust study released last year surveyed individuals with investable assets of at least $3 million.
+It found that 77 percent of wealthy individuals reported growing up in families that were middle-class or poorer.

 That means most financially successfully people didn’t have their money handed to them — instead, they likely worked hard for it.